On linear divergence in finitely generated groups: Introduction

 \section{Introduction}

-The divergence of a group is a quasi-isometry invariant that measures how difficult it is to connect points in a Cayley graph, avoiding a certain ball around the identity.
+The divergence of a geodesic metric space is a function that measures how difficult it is to connect two points, avoiding a certain ball around a third point.
 First mentioned by Gromov in \cite{Gr3} as the notion of divergence between two geodesics, it was formally defined as a quasi-isometry invariant of a geodesic metric space by Gersten \cite{Ger94b}.
+It is at least linear, and by definition it is infinite for metric spaces that have more than one end.
+It is easy to check that direct products of non-compact metric spaces have linear divergence, and that it is exponential in one-ended hyperbolic metric spaces.

-By definition, divergence is infinite for groups that have more than one end.
-It is at least linear, and it is known to be at most exponential for finitely presented groups \cite{sisto2012metric}.
+Divergence has been extensively studied in finitely generated groups.
 Certain classes of groups including lattices in semi-simple Lie groups of $\mathbb{Q}$-rank $1$ and $\mathbb{R}$-rank $\geq 2$, uniform lattices in higher rank semi-simple Lie groups \cite{DMS10}, and Thompson groups $F$, $T$ and $V$ \cite{GolanSapir}, have been shown to have linear divergence.
-Structural properties of a group may also ensure linear divergence.
-In particular, it is easy to check that direct products of infinite groups have linear divergence, and it has been proven that non-virtually cyclic groups that satisfy a law also do (see \cite{DMS10} and \cite{DS05}).
-Linear divergence is equivalent to not having cut-points in the asymptotic cones \cite{DMS10}.
-Note also that having linear divergence implies that the Floyd boundary consists of a point for any Floyd function (as follows from the definition of Floyd boundary, see \cite{floyd}).

-On the other hand, one-ended hyperbolic groups have exponential divergence.
 The first example of a group with quadratic divergence is given in \cite{Ger94b} and it is a CAT(0)-group.
 Further examples of quadratic divergence include the mapping class group (\cite{Behrstock}, see also \cite{duchin2010divergence}).
 Examples of groups with divergence polynomial of any degree are known, but also of divergence $n^{\alpha}$ and $log(n)n^{k}$ for $\alpha$ in a dense subset of $[2,\infty)$ and integers $k\geq 2$ (see \cite{brady2021divergence}).
-In \cite{OOS05}, an amenable group with superlinear divergence, and examples of groups with superlinear arbitrarily close to linear divergence are given.
+In \cite{OOS05}, elementary amenable groups with superlinear divergence, and examples of groups with superlinear arbitrarily close to linear divergence are given.
+Divergence is known to be at most exponential for finitely presented groups \cite{sisto2012metric}.